Road Trip New Jersey

 The 24-mile Upper Freehold Historic Farmland Scenic Byway in Monmouth County showcases the state's agricultural history.
 You'll see beautifully preserved farms as you motor past charming Allentown, Historic Walnford and the hamlet of Imlaystown.
 Plan a stop at Working Dog Winery near the Assunpink Wildlife Management Area or check out the Horse Park of NJ.

 7. Warren Heritage

 Follow the trail of the Lenni-Lenape Tribe on this historic road trip to the quaint town of Hackettstown.
 The Warren Heritage Scenic Byway takes you 19 miles along Rt.
-57, which eventually became an early turnpike to accommodate products going to and from market.
+57, which eventually became an early turnpike to accommodate products going to and from the market.
 It's also the site of New Jersey's first concrete highway!
-Learn more about the history of the Morris Canal, or enjoy a view (and the excellent trout fishing) of the Musconetcong River at Stephens State Park.
+Learn more about the history of the Morris Canal or enjoy a view (and the excellent trout fishing) of the Musconetcong River at Stephens State Park.

 8. Western Highlands

 This 23-mile Scenic Byway travels north through Sussex County from Rt.
 23 to the border of New Jersey and New York.
 You'll pass through the Newark Pequannock Watershed and Hamburg Mountain Wildlife Management Area as you head to Wawayanda State Park.
 Here's your chance to step onto New Jersey's section of the Appalachian Trail or explore attractions in the Vernon area, which include year-round sports at Mountain Creek, and golf, dining and spa-going at Crystal Springs Resort.